 Do you need workspace light?
 Will your pendants be lighting up a dining space?
 Do you just want to create ambient lighting throughout the kitchen?
 The functional requirements of sophisticated pendant lighting can drastically effect what type of pendant light you choose.

 For instance, clear glass pendant lights are great for providing unobstructed light to a workspace, like a countertop, or kitchen island.
 Though they have been passed over recently due to their size, globe pendants inspired by the 1970s, bring a polished edge to a matte marble workspace.
 A cluster of 10 to 20 hand blown teardrop glass pendants, can also make a serious style statement when hung over a breakfast bar.

 If ambient lighting for a dining space is needed, a linen drum pendant is a wonderful option.
-Its simple and unfussy style brings instant elegance to a kitchen.
+It’s a type of sophisticated lighting, and the simple and unfussy style brings instant elegance to a kitchen.
 A chandelier is a classic option too.
 Their sparkle and undulating forms soften the hard lines of granite-topped dining table, and bring an unexpected level of glamour to a rustic space.